 - Cetuximab (Erbitux)

 - Rituximab (Rituxan)

 Clinical trials of monoclonal antibodies are ongoing for several types of cancers.
 Learn more about clinical trials .

 Side effects of monoclonal antibody treatment are usually mild and are often similar to an allergic reaction.
 Possible side effects include rashes, low blood pressure, and flu-like symptoms, such as fever, chills, headache, weakness, extreme tiredness, loss of appetite, upset stomach, or vomiting.

-Although monoclonal antibodies are considered a type of immunotherapy, they are also classified as a type of targeted treatment (a treatment that specifically targets faulty genes or proteins that contribute to cancer growth and development).
+Although monoclonal antibodies are considered a type of immunotherapy, they are also classified as a type of targeted therapy.
+Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 Learn more about targeted treatments .